pycroscopy/pycroscopy/docs/data_format.rst

 ``Region references``
 ~~~~~~~~~~~~~~~~~~~~~~
-These are references to sections of a ``main`` or ``ancillary`` dataset that make it easy to access data specfic to a
+These are references to sections of a ``main`` or ``ancillary`` dataset that make it easy to access data specific to a
 specific portion of the measurement, or each column or row in the ancillary datasets just by their alias (intuitive
 strings for names).

-We have observed that the average pycroscopy user does not tend to use region references as much as we thought they
+We have observed that the average **USID** user does not tend to use region references as much as we thought they
 might.
 Therefore, we do not require or enforce that region references be used

 Processing on multiple ``Main`` datasets